jgarnet/object-expressions-js/README.md

   - Returns the length of a field's value.
   - `LEN(name)` `LEN(items.0.sku)`
 - `ADD`
-  - Adds all arguments and returns the result.
+  - Calculates the sum of all arguments and returns the result.
   - Requires at least two arguments.
   - String arguments represent field paths which will be retrieved from the object being evaluated.
   - `ADD(fieldA,fieldB.0.value)` `ADD(fieldA,2)` `ADD(2,2)`
 - `SUBTRACT`
-  - Takes the difference of all arguments and returns the result.
+  - Calculates the difference of all arguments and returns the result.
   - Requires at least two arguments.
   - String arguments represent field paths which will be retrieved from the object being evaluated.
   - `SUBTRACT(fieldA,fieldB.0.value)` `SUBTRACT(fieldA,2)` `SUBTRACT(2,2)`
+- `MULTIPLY`
+  - Calculates the product of all arguments and returns the result.
+  - Requires at least two arguments.
+  - String arguments represent field paths which will be retrieved from the object being evaluated.
+  - `MULTIPLY(fieldA,fieldB.0.value)` `MULTIPLY(fieldA,2)` `MULTIPLY(2,2)`
+- `DIVIDE`
+  - Calculates the quotient of all arguments and returns the result.
+  - Requires at least two arguments.
+  - String arguments represent field paths which will be retrieved from the object being evaluated.
+  - `DIVIDE(fieldA,fieldB.0.value)` `DIVIDE(fieldA,2)` `DIVIDE(2,2)`

 Functions can evaluate other functions as arguments.